margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for people running outside in Washington, DC and staying motivated
 * Grateful for Bible lessons and quizzes on Social Media and Instagram
 * Grateful for work around LGBTQA+
+* Grateful to gain a more enlightened view of the country

 <br>